Your resource for pregnancy related health information

-Many of these above nutrient are found in foods such as green leafy vegetables, legumes, fruits, beets, pasture raised meats, organ meat, eggs, and fish.
+Many of these above nutrients are found in foods such as green leafy vegetables, legumes, fruits, beets, pasture raised meats, organ meat, eggs, and fish.
 All foods that are deficient in the American diet.

-A number of studies have linked maternal micronutrient deficiency and offspring DNA methylation.
+Several studies have linked maternal micronutrient deficiency and offspring DNA methylation.

-In addition excess supplementation, especially with Folic Acid, has been associated with overmethylation of DNA.
+In addition, excess supplementation, especially with Folic Acid, has been associated with over methylation of DNA.

 Maintaining Maternal and Fetal Health

 Nutritional status of the mother at conception and during pregnancy affects not only their own health during pregnancy, but also the health and future health of their developing fetus.
-Increasing evidence points to the acute and long term effects of poor diet choices during pregnancy.
+Increasing evidence points to the acute and long-term effects of poor diet choices during pregnancy.

 Consuming a healthy and nutrient dense diet is important before and during pregnancy to prevent long term complications and genetic changes.
 Choosing a prenatal vitamin that provides Folate and B12 in their methylated forms, and the recommended amount of Choline is increasingly important.